Applying to the M.D./Ph.D. Program

 Interviews

-Medical Scientist Training Program interviews are conducted October through January, beginning on Thursday afternoon at 3:45 p.m. the day before medical school interviews begin.
-MSTP candidates have two faculty interviews, a director's interview and a student interview on Friday morning or Thursday afternoon.
+Medical Scientist Training Program interviews are conducted October through January, beginning on Thursday afternoon at 3:45 p.m.
+MSTP candidates have two faculty interviews, a director's interview and a student interview on Thursday afternoon or Friday morning.
 These interview sessions provide the opportunity to discuss research experiences and explore various training opportunities available at Baylor College of Medicine.
-All offers of acceptance to the MSTP are fully funded and will be extended twice during the interview season.
+Medical school interviews are conducted on Friday afternoon.

 The MSTP interviews approximately 80 applicants annually.
 All interviews are held on Thursday afternoons and Fridays via Zoom.
 Accepted applicants are invited to attend our in-person Recruitment Weekend at our expense.
 At Recruitment Weekend, accepted applicants have the opportunity to see our campus and facilities, meet our faculty and students, attend a student poster session, explore Houston, and learn about housing options.